Roy Carroll: 2011 trial spells

-Carroll was on trial at Sheffield United in March 2011.
-However, he conceded two goals within ten minutes and was sent off, which led to a penalty during a reserve match against Barnsley.
-As a result of his poor performance whilst on trial, he was not offered a contract with the Blades.
+Carroll had a trial at Sheffield United in March 2011.
+However, during a reserve match against Barnsley, he conceded two goals within ten minutes and was sent off after conceding a penalty.
+As a result, he was not offered a contract with the Blades.
 Later that same month, Carroll joined League Two strugglers Barnet on a trial with a view to a role as player-coach.
 After the departure of Martin Allen as manager in April 2011, and with caretaker manager Giuliano Grazioli on a scouting mission, Carroll was appointed as manager for the Herts Senior Cup final against Stevenage, which Barnet won 2–1.
 Thus, Carroll won a trophy in his only game as a football manager.
 He reportedly left the club in protest in April 2011, as his former Northern Ireland manager Lawrie Sanchez was set to take a managerial role in the club.
 In July 2011, Carroll joined Preston North End on trial and played in a 7–1 friendly victory at Kendal Town.
 However, despite a deal for Preston to sign Carroll being close, the club opted to sign Iain Turner instead.

-OFI Crete
+OFI

-In August 2011 Carroll signed a two-year contract with Greek Superleague side OFI Crete.
+In August 2011 Carroll signed a two-year contract with Greek Superleague side OFI.
 Despite struggling for fitness and form in pre-season, Carroll appeared 16 times for the club, putting in some impressive performances, which made him highly regarded in Greece.
 He was ranked third in shots saved statistics amid speculation that bigger clubs in Greece were interested in Carroll.